Optimal General Matchings

 We may, however, observe, that if some alternating cycle $C_i$ has positive weight, then $M \oplus C_i$ is of the same uniform type as $M$ and has greater weight than $M$.
-As alternating cycles do not change degree of any vertex we may apply them after canonical paths.
-Therefore let $N' = M \oplus \bigcup_{i=1}^k {\S}_i$ and note that it is also a canonical path, as $\forall v d_N'(v) = d_N(v)$.
-Its weight, however, is greater than weight of $N$, because we skipped applying negative alternating cycles.
-Therefore we can assume that decomposition of $M\oplus N$ does not contain any alternating cycles.
+As alternating cycles do not change the degree of any vertex, we may apply them after canonical paths.
+Therefore, let $N' = M \oplus \bigcup_{i=1}^k {\S}_i$ and note that it is also a $B$-matching, as $\forall v d_N'(v) = d_N(v)$.
+Its weight, however, is greater than the weight of $N$, because we omitted negative weight alternating cycles.
+Therefore, we can assume that the decomposition of $M\oplus N$ does not contain any alternating cycles.

-By Lemma \ref{decomp} there is some sequence of basic canonical paths that forms a decomposition of $M \oplus N$, but it is not neceessarily unique.
-From all such sequences let us choose the one, such that ${\cal S}_1$ is a basic canonical path with respect to $M_0=M$ of maximum weight and $M_1 = M \oplus {\cal S}_1$.
+By Lemma \ref{decomp} there exists some sequence of basic canonical paths that forms a decomposition of $M \oplus N$, but it is not necessarily unique.
+From all such sequences let us choose that one, in which ${\cal S}_1$ has maximum weight.
+Let $M_1$ denote $M \oplus \S_1$.
 For each $i>1$, ${\cal S}_i$ is a basic canonical path with respect to $M_{i-1}$ of maximum weight and $M_i=M_{i-1} \oplus \S_i$.
-In other words with each sequence of canonical paths we associate a sequence of weights.
-We want to choose such sequence of basic canonical paths that sequence of weights is maximum w.r.t. lexicographical order.

-Note that when choosing $\S_i$ of maximum weight we will always be able to complete the sequence of canonical paths, because $M_i$ is a $B$-matching so we can apply Lemma \ref{decomp}.
+Note that when choosing $\S_i$ of maximum weight, we will always be able to complete the sequence of canonical paths, because $M_i$ is a $B$-matching and thus we can apply Lemma \ref{decomp}.

 Some basic canonical path ${\cal S}_i$ must of course have positive weight.
 Let $i$ be the smallest such index.
 If $i=1$, then we are done.
 Assume then, that $i>1$.